-Please note that we are not accepting any applications for our 2019 Artist in Residence program.
+Please note that we are not accepting applications for 2020

 Since a young age, Marie-Christine has always painted.
 Born in La Baie, Québec on the side of the beautiful Saguenay River in 1977, she moved west in 2001.
 From 2001-2004, Marie-Christine lived in a VW van travelling throughout North America with a base camp in Squamish near the Mamquam River.
 Her canvases were walls of different cafés and restaurants, friends vans, guitar cases, wood, rocks…in her van, she used to sleep with tubes of paint so that they would not freeze during cold nights.
 Her need for space, change, and growth brought her to Rossland where she purchased her first home.
 This move allowed for Marie-Christine to have her own working studio space where she could paint and develop her art practice.
 Her love of the ocean was seasonally satisfied by planting trees from a fishing boat along the BC coast for many years.
 In 2006, Marie-Christine moved to the Skeena Region with her husband Michael and baby daughter Lily.
 Together, they worked the raw land in the Nass valley of Rosswood to build a home on a small homestead.
 Finally, a few years ago Marie settled herself into a sunlit studio in her family home where she can now focus on her production of acrylic painting on canvas.

 Marie's paintings of Samuel & Alfie with Tsam Bay and Ensheshe Peak.